rafatrock/axiata-robi-datathon-19-easy-01/README.md

 ```
 https://github.com/rafatrock/bigdata-prepare-python
 ```
+## Deployment

+You can either upload the `.py` file or `.ipynb` file in the cloud environment and run the script to get the desired outcome.

 ## Execution

 To plan and execute the desired operations and Python codes I utilised Jupyter Notebook to make this journey interactive.
 Please follow this [Notebook](https://github.com/rafatrock/axiata-robi-datathon-19-easy-01/blob/master/robi_datathon_19_easy_01.ipynb) file to see how the operations been performed and their outputs.